Temporary Assistance for Needy Families: Background

-While liberals and conservatives agreed on the importance of transitioning families from government assistance to jobs, they disagreed on how to accomplish this goal.
-Liberals thought that welfare reform should expand opportunities for welfare mothers to receive training and work experience that would help them raise their families' living standards by working more and at higher wages.
-Conservatives emphasized work requirements and time limits, paying little attention to whether or not families' incomes increased.
-More specifically, conservatives wanted to impose a five-year lifetime limit on welfare benefits and provide block grants for states to fund programs for poor families.
-Conservatives argued that welfare to work reform would be beneficial by creating role models out of mothers, promoting maternal self-esteem and sense of control, and introducing productive daily routines into family life.
+While members of the Democratic and Republican parties agreed on the importance of transitioning families from government assistance to jobs, they disagreed on how to accomplish this goal.
+Democratic congresspersons thought that welfare reform should expand opportunities for welfare mothers to receive training and work experience that would help them raise their families' living standards by working more and at higher wages.
+Republicans emphasized work requirements and time limits, paying little attention to whether or not families' incomes increased.
+More specifically, Republicans wanted to impose a five-year lifetime limit on welfare benefits and provide block grants for states to fund programs for poor families.
+Republicans argued that welfare to work reform would be beneficial by creating role models out of mothers, promoting maternal self-esteem and sense of control, and introducing productive daily routines into family life.
 Furthermore, they argued that reforms would eliminate welfare dependence by sending a powerful message to teens and young women to postpone childbearing.
-Liberals responded that the reform sought by conservatives would overwhelm severely stressed parents, deepen the poverty of many families, and force young children into unsafe and unstimulating child care situations.
+Democratic congresspersons responded that the reform sought by Republicans would overwhelm severely stressed parents, deepen the poverty of many families, and force young children into unsafe and unstimulating child care situations.
 In addition, they asserted that welfare reform would reduce parents' ability to monitor the behaviors of their children, leading to problems in child and adolescent functioning.

 In 1992, as a presidential candidate, Bill Clinton pledged to "end welfare as we know it" by requiring families receiving welfare to work after three years.
 As president, Clinton was attracted to welfare expert and Harvard University Professor David Ellwood's proposal on welfare reform and thus Clinton eventually appointed Ellwood to co-chair his welfare task force.
 Ellwood supported converting welfare into a transitional system.
 He advocated providing assistance to families for a limited time, after which recipients would be required to earn wages from a regular job or a work opportunity program.
 Low wages would be supplemented by expanded tax credits, access to subsidized childcare and health insurance, and guaranteed child support.